Danielandro/learn-go-with-tests/README.md

 - Learn the basics of a new language (data types, syntax etc) and how to TDD in Go.

-- Build something basic (Airport challenge or HTTO server)
+- Build something basic (Airport challenge or HTTP server)

 ## Topics